For more information or press inquiries, please contact Tish King, Director of Communications.

 # # #

 UE is education’s answer to the distinct risks and opportunities institutions face.
-UE provides liability insurance and risk management services to almost 1,600 members representing K-12 schools, colleges, and universities throughout the United States.
-Founded in 1987 as a risk retention group, UE is owned and governed by the institutions we insure.
+UE provides liability insurance and risk management services to about 1,600 members representing K-12 schools, colleges, and universities throughout the United States.
+Founded in 1987 as a risk retention group, UE is owned and governed by the institutions it insures.
 UE addresses our members’ unique risks through thoughtful underwriting resulting in appropriate coverage.